netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ```

 ### Use interfaces as opposed to mocks
 **Mocks** are incredibly useful test doubles for specific patterns, however, they are not necessary in most cases.
-They provide limited control when it comes to faking complicated objects or external dependencies and it's also easy to overuse them in tests.
+They are limited when it comes to faking complicated objects or external dependencies and it's also easy to overuse them in tests.
 In a worst-case scenario, you might end up creating mocks that return mocks, which leads to _"code smell"_.
+One way to fake complicated dependencies is by creating custom interfaces.